CryptoGnome/Community-Tools/ProfitTrailer-Feeder-Tools/Backup-and-Auto-Restart/README.md

    f.
 Go to your desktop and run the ProfitTrailerUtilities.bat file

 4. Run this file!
-No need to start ProfitTrailer!
+No need to start ProfitTrailer or Feeder!
 This will do so by itself!

 # Instructions for MULTIPLE BOTS ON ONE VPS:
-1. Shut off all your ProfitTrailer bots!
+1. Shut off all your ProfitTrailer and Feeder bots!
 2. Make a folder called "BOT1" on your desktop
 3. Make sure your folder with all the ProfitTrailer files is called "ProfitTrailer" (no space) and is located in your "BOT1" folder!
+3. Make sure your folder with all the GnomeFeeder files is called "GnomeFeeder" (no space) and is located in your "BOT1" folder!
 4. Download the the bat file using these steps

    a.
 Go here https://raw.githubusercontent.com/CryptoGnome/Community-Tools/master/ProfitTrailer-Tools/Backup-and-Auto-Restart/ProfitTrailerUtilities.bat